 In each Terminator film the villainous character's death is greeted with the word "Terminated" in some way: - In The Terminator (1984) Sarah Connor says "You're terminated fucker" as she crushes the Terminator in the hydraulic press - In Terminator 2: Judgment Day (1991) John Connor asks "Is it dead?" (of the melted T1000) to which the Terminator replies "Terminated" - In Terminator 3: Rise of the Machines (2003) the Terminator says "You are Terminated!" as it destroys the TX.

-When the Terminator is pounding on the car after he's cleared the T-X's corruption from his system, the car was specially rigged to straighten itself out again afterward until the scene was filmed.
+When the Terminator is pounding on the Jeep, while fighting the T-X's corruption in his system, the Jeep was specially rigged to straighten itself out again afterward until the scene was filmed.
 Director Jonathan Mostow dubbed the scene the 'Hulk moment' of the film, which was coincidentally released in the same year as Hulk (2003).

 Originally there was never gonna be a good Terminator - just a Terminator that goes back in time to ensure that Judgment Day occurs.
-The Terminator could still control other machines ala the TX does, which would cause the militaries weapons to target John Connor.
-However it was deemed more bankable for Arnold Schwarzenegger to play a good Terminator.
+The Terminator could still control other machines, just as the T-X does, which would cause the militaries weapons to target John Connor.
+However, it was deemed more bankable for Arnold Schwarzenegger to play a good Terminator.

 Obviously, the unstable fuel cells that the Terminator removes from his stomach which is damaged by the T-X, which creates a big explosion, which the Terminator uses to destroy the T-X as well as himself, is an upgrade.
 Between 2029 and 2032, the year The Terminator was sent back through time to protect John and Kate, the T-101 Terminator androids were upgraded.
 If The T-800 Terminator in the original film had an unstable fuel cell, when Kyle Reese blew up the Terminator with a pipe bomb in the factory scene, the explosion would had been big enough to also kill Sarah.